Take Out Your Calculators: Estimating the Real Difficulty of Question Items with LLM Student Simulations: Limitations

 \paragraph{LLM Limitations} Our experiments relied on open-source language models, which may not reflect the upper bounds of performance achievable with larger, proprietary models such as GPT-4.
 It is possible that such models, although more expensive would provide more accurate simulations of student behavior, potentially narrowing the performance gap between direct and generative prompting strategies.
 Expanding the model pool with varying model families and architecture can also provide more robust conclusions and generalization of our findings.
 We deliberately focus on open-source models to enable reproducibility and cost-effective deployment.
 While proprietary models may achieve different results, our goal is demonstrating practical screening tools accessible to educational practitioners without API costs.

 \paragraph{Limited Data size and question types} We evaluated model-generated responses on 631 multiple-choice questions for Grade 4, 8 and 12.
 While these cover a range of difficulty levels and content areas, the size and scope of the questions remain constrained for math Multiple choice questions.
 We focus mostly on MCQs as they provide a clear correctness criteria, so we can validate these computed IRT difficulty estimates, more effectively.
 We acknowledge that the dataset that we use in this work is limited in size (number of problems) and from a single source (NAEP), and highlight some of the uniquely enabling strengths that this data source offers, and why we chose to use it for our study.
 (1) Because our goal is to measure how well LLMs can predict the difficulty of math problems for real students, we felt that the single most important quality of the dataset was the quality of the associated real-world test performance statistics.
 In this regard, we believe the NAEP-reported performance statistics associated with each of the 631 math problems is particularly invaluable, and not easily obtainable from other sources.
 In particular, the NAEP statistics are collected as part of a U.S. congressionally mandated effort to assess educational achievement across public and private school districts across the U.S. The NAEP tests are administered to be nationally representative.
 Thus the resulting performance statistics reflect a large pool of test-takers, specifically sampled to be representative of the broader U.S. student population, in terms of gender, race and ethnicity, socioeconomic status, geographic location, and public/private school status, among others.
 This gives us confidence that the associated student test accuracy rates associated with each test item is broadly representative of the U.S. population, and is much less subject to the kinds of selection population biases that would be unavoidable with smaller-scale, privately collected data.
-Of course, we acknowledge the limitation that the U.S. population is not reflective of the broader world-wide population; however, we believe it is a strength of this data that the corresponding population is well-defined and well-represented therein, even though it is not universal.
+We acknowledge the limitation that the U.S. population is not reflective of the broader world-wide population; however, we believe it is a strength of this data that the corresponding population is well-defined and well-represented therein, even though it is not universal.
+Future work could study simulations for non-mathematics subjects (e.g., reading and science) where misconception patterns differ substantially; evaluating open-ended and constructed-response formats beyond multiple-choice; and developing richer student persona models that incorporate socioeconomic status, multilingual background, and prior knowledge state to improve simulation realism and fairness.